MidnightSkyUniverse/census_classifier_with_fastAPI/README.md

 #### Model tests
 ```
 tests
   sanitycheck.py
 ```
 Tests are executed with `pytest` command as part of GitHu workflow.
 There are 7 tests implemented currently.
-Script called `sanitycheck.py` is provided by Udacity and it's about to check whether FastAPI is being properly tested with both POST and GET requests.
+Script called `sanitycheck.py` is provided by Udacity and it's used to check whether FastAPI is being properly tested with both POST and GET requests.
+It can be run manually with `python` command.

 #### Heroku config files
 ```